 Back in the day, when the tattooing industry wasn’t such a blooming business opportunity, things were different.
 You had to prove yourself to the people you wanted to learn from.
 This meant that not only would you have to have an amazing portfolio filled with art, you’d also have to work your butt off.
 From working at front desk, setting up artists’ stations to cleaning.
 This could last multiple years depending how ‘lucky’ you were.

 It was the traditional way of doing it and in many cases people still do it this way.
-This is due the reason of people not taking the job as a professional career and thinking it’s all fun and games.
+This is due the reason of people (apprentices) not taking the job as a professional career and thinking it’s all fun and games.
+Therefor your mentor wants you to prove you’re serious and dedicated first.
 In reality, it’s a job that takes A LOT from you and you need to be hard-working in order to get anywhere with it.

 New vs old school mentors